Are You Concerned About How Much or How Often You're Drinking?

 According to a September 2020 RAND Corporation study, alcohol consumption rose among adults over age 30 by 14% during the pandemic, with heavy drinking by women increasing 41%.
 These increases were linked to increased stress and anxiety about the pandemic.

 If you're concerned that you've been drinking too much or drinking to manage stress, it's time to get help from your primary care provider (PCP).

 According to the National Council on Alcoholism and Drug Dependence, excessive alcohol use is one of the most common causes of premature death in the United States.
-From 2006 to 2010, an estimated 88,000 alcohol-attributable deaths occurred annually in the United States.
-These deaths were caused by both injuries from motor vehicle collisions and chronic conditions such as alcoholic liver disease.
-After review of this evidence, the United States Preventive Services Task Force (USPSTF) recommended in late 2018 that all adults, including pregnant women, should be screened for unhealthy alcohol use by their primary care physicians.
+From 2011 to 2015, an estimated 95,000 alcohol-attributable deaths occurred annually in the United States.
+These deaths were caused by injuries from motor vehicle collisions and chronic conditions such as alcoholic liver disease.

-As important as it is to examine drinking patterns for both men and women, women are especially vulnerable to alcohol’s negative effects.
+While it's important to examine drinking patterns for men and women, women are especially vulnerable to alcohol's harmful effects.